 Get an alarm system

-Back up your great locks with an alarm system with PIRs that will alert you when someone comes near your doors and windows.
+Back up your great locks with a commercial alarm system with PIRs that will alert you when someone comes near your doors and windows.
 Don’t just wait until the thieves have got inside.

 Smoke gets in their eyes